svroonland/scala-ads-client/README.md

 # About

-This is a Scala-native reactive client for [Beckhoff TwinCAT PLC](http://www.beckhoff.com/TwinCAT/).
+This is a Scala-idiomatic reactive client for [Beckhoff TwinCAT PLC](http://www.beckhoff.com/TwinCAT/).

 ## Features
 * Get a continuous stream of notifications for PLC variables as Monix [Observable](https://monix.io/docs/3x/reactive/observable.html)s.
 * Compose and transform Observables to achieve more complex behavior.
 * Streaming of elements in an Observable to PLC variables
 * Easy reading and writing of custom data types (case classes) to PLC structs
+* Efficient and typesafe reading and writing of many variables at once using ADS SUM commands
 * Fully non-blocking async IO.

 Built on top of [monix](https://github.com/monix/monix) and [monix-nio](https://github.com/monix/monix-nio).